-The necessary and proper clause (Article I, Section 8, Clause 18) ends a long list of powers the Constitution grants to Congress.
-It reads as follows:
+In 2003, I began to research the original meaning of the necessary and proper clause (Article I, Section 8, Clause 18).
+It caps a long list of powers the Constitution grants to Congress.
+The necessary and proper clause reads as follows: